 Sometimes there is a little confusion about what a wallet can and cannot do, so we will start with what it can’t.
 Wallets generally don’t allow you to buy cryptocurrencies, that is what exchanges are for.
-All exchanges provide you with wallets to store your funds in until you withdraw them, but wallets usually don’t provide you with an exchange service.
+All exchanges provide you with wallets to store your coins in after you buy them, but wallets usually don’t provide you with an exchange service.

-A wallet is a program that has four main functions:
+A wallet is a program that has three main functions:

 - Showing you your balance

 - Creating and signing transactions to send funds